 Testing may vary, so make sure you follow instructions on the kit and/or consult your doctor.

 At-Home Hormone Testing

 When it comes to hormones, one size does not fit all.
 Our hormones are like fingerprints – we all have different levels and a one-size-fits-all treatment or solution will not work.
 For optimal wellness, we need to find out our specific imbalances for all key hormones in the body.

 Lab tests are the key in hormone testing.
 There are several ways to test hormones, including saliva, serum and urine – but I’ve found that accurate testing can be done easily at home through saliva.

-I got this at-home 8-panel hormone lab test from Pure Prescriptions.
+I got this at-home female hormone lab test from True Health Labs.
 It’s suitable for men or women.
 The kit came with instructions and 4 vials for me to collect saliva samples (morning, noon, dinner and right before bed) – and the collection had to happen at a certain point in my menstrual cycle (day 19) to get the most accurate reading.
-This test provides an assessment for estradiol (E2), progesterone, testosterone, DHEA, and cortisol (am, noon, dinner and before bed).
+This test provides an assessment for estradiol/estrogen, progesterone, testosterone, DHEA, lutenizing hormone, follicle stimulating hormone, and cortisol (am, noon, dinner and before bed).

 The Lab Results

 I want to share with you in the hopes that it may help you to address hormone issues and imbalances too: